mantreshkhurana/mantreshkhurana/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mantreshkhurana&label=Profile%20views&color=0e75b6&style=flat)

 I am a full-stack developer with more than 7+ years of experience working on projects in a variety of industries.
 Since I first used a computer, I have been interested in technology.
-I began using Windows OS before switching to Ubuntu and then to macOS(I started loving UNIX), which marked the beginning of a lifelong quest for technological harmony.
+I began using Windows OS before switching to Ubuntu and then to macOS(I started loving UNIX), which marked the beginning of a lifelong quest for technological harmony, haha lol.

 - 📝 &nbsp;You can find my resume [here](https://www.mantreshkhurana.com/resume).
 - 🔭 &nbsp;Currently working for [Spyxpo](https://www.spyxpo.com).